workszop/tools_demo/README.md

-# tools_demo
+# python_demo_tools
-demos of small python tools
+A few tiny projects showing how python can be useful quickly.